Andy4495/BoydPrinter/README.md

   Sends a form feed to the printer.
 This advances the paper and returns the print head to its home position without printing any characters. **It does not clear the print buffer.** There was a dedicated "PF" key on the calculator to perform this function.
 It may be desirable to implement a dedicated key on the Arduino controller as well, since this function is used to advance the paper when loading a new paper roll.

     void cancelprint();
   Clears the print buffer, but does not advance the paper or move the print head.
-This command would typically be used to clear out characters previously sent with print() without printing them.
+This command would typically be used to clear out characters previously sent with `print()` without printing them.

+  The sketch in the `examples` folder uses all of the above functions, and also demonstrates how to use an external PF (Form Feed) button and a serial data interface to send characters to the printer.

 Character Set
 -------------